marcelloraffaele/marcelloraffaele.github.io/_posts/2021-04-03-google-cloud-storage-integration-with-camel.markdown

 fig-caption: google-cloud-storage-camel/google-cloud-storage-camel.png
 tags: [google, cloud, storage, camel, integration, java]
 ---
-The rising adoption of Cloud services need also to integrate this features with new and existing application.
+The rising adoption of Cloud services need also to integrate this features with new and existing applications.
 Apache Camel is an Open Source integration framework that empowers developers to quickly and easily integrate various systems consuming or producing data.
 It is widely used because is a small library that has minimal dependencies for easy embedding in java application.
 For more information about Camel and it's documentation visit [camel.apache.org](https://camel.apache.org).

-I am Camel fan, I have used it in many projects, and now I decided to start to contribute on it on github.
+I am a Camel fan, I have used it in many projects, and now I decided to start to contribute on it on github.
 As start, I decided to help to write new missing components and my first official contribution is the development of the Google Cloud Storage component.
 After some work, tests and pull requests I am proud to announce that from the [version 3.9.0](https://camel.apache.org/blog/2021/03/Camel39-Whatsnew/) Camel comes with the Google Cloud Storage component.
 It can be used to quickly integrate your java applications with Google Cloud Storage buckets.
 Let's see how to use it practically.

 # The Google Cloud Storage Component